 Crown Vetch is toxic to horses because of the presence of nitroglycosides.
 If consumed in large amounts, it can cause slow growth, paralysis, or death.

-Crown Vetch is a coated and inoculated seed.
+Crown Vetch is RAW seed.